Audience

 This feels like a very lazy update to the previous editions.

-3. Gabriela Leal (verified owner)
+Gabriela Leal

 I mainly got this book as a resource for a recent job offering with absolutely no experience writing within the language, and believed that this would be a good resource to be able to utilize for this job.
 However there are some caveats to this book, that I feel are mainly due to the structure of my work that ends up having me not really utilizing it as much when going into the later chapters, as most of the solution are handled much more by framework basis.